Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 1. Install `npm` or `pnpm`, here we recommend `pnpm`.
 2. `npm install` or `pnpm install` to pull all dependencies.
-3. `pnpm start` to generate HTML files from Cam dict.
+3. `pnpm start` or `pnpm start-worker` to generate HTML files from Camb dict.
 4. Open ur Anki program.
 5. Install the Anki plugin [AnkiConnect](https://ankiweb.net/shared/info/2055492159).
 6. `pnpm note` to convert html files to notes in your Anki.